cslab/csspin/docs/howtoplugins.rst

 --cleanup>` or :option:`--provision <spin --provision>` have been used.

-Using the command line option :option:`--log-level=debug <spin --log-level>`, `spin` can output a detailed log of callback invocations.
+Using the command line option :option:`--debug <spin --debug>`, `spin` can output a detailed log of callback invocations.

 Developing Plugins